winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 ```

 What do you think?
-Let us know on our [GitHub](https://github.com/winglang/wing) or [Slack](https://t.winglang.io/slack) if you have any thoughts or feedback on this post, or just the language in general.
+Let us know on our [GitHub](https://github.com/winglang/wing) or [Slack](https://t.winglang.io/slack) if you have any thoughts or feedback about the ideas in this post, or if you have suggestions for new topics!